Privacy Policy

 - Conversation history and timestamps

-If you enable Farm Notebook:
+If you enable Farm Notebook, we collect three kinds of data:

 Content Reports